florinpfm1/FitnessAppV2/README.md

 3) create application DbContext class in folder Data (added 4 props reprezenting the 4 tables in db)
 4) create connection string with its authentication details in file appsettings.json
-5) add Dependency Injection in Program.cs file to be able to use the connection to SQL Server at db 'FitnessData3'
+5) add Dependency Injection in Program.cs file to be able to use the connection to SQL Server at db 'FitnessData3' 5a) create class Seed.cs for adding some values in empty tables of the initial SQL db
 6) in PackageManagerConsole run commands 'Add-Migration <name>' and 'Update-Database' to create all needed tables in db based on model classes from folder Models->DbEntities
-7) refresh SQL Server and check the db and tables are created (check also all PK and FK are created correctly)
+7) refresh SQL Server and check the db and tables are created (check also all PK and FK are created correctly) 7a) seed the db - in Terminal (PowerShell) while you are in the folder of your app where you have the <app_name>.csproj file run command 'dotnet run seeddata'
 8) create Controllers - add at the beginning initialization of DbContext so we can have access to db data
 9) create ViewModels
 10) create Views